octoenergy/octoenergy.github.io/_posts/2019-03-21-python-interfaces-a-la-go.markdown

 hinting in order to avoid silly mistakes (the ones I do more often) with some success but there are intrinsic limitations.

-While dealing with data streams and specially with the `io` package in Python, it becomes a burden trying to keep a flexible interface while reusing elements of the standard library.
+While dealing with data streams and especially with the `io` package in Python, it becomes a burden trying to keep a flexible interface while reusing elements of the standard library.
 Consider the following example: